Pottery

 What are the benefits of making pottery?

-You can learn to make your own useful and beautiful items.
-This can be therapeutic, and you can gain the skills to start your own small business.
+• You can learn to make your own useful and beautiful items, which can be therapeutic, and you can gain the skills to start your own small business.
 If you don’t want to make your own, you can buy your ceramic items from a local potter, if you have one.
-They will be more expensive, but barring accidents, they will last a lifetime.
+They’ll be more expensive, but barring accidents, they will last a lifetime.
 You’re also supporting your local economy, rather than multinationals importing cheap, sweat-shop mugs and plates from the other side of the world, with all the pollution and carbon emissions that that entails.

 What can I do?